-I arrived in Rouen around at 10 am and started wandering in the small paved streets around the Palais de Justice.
+I arrived in Rouen around 10am and started wandering in the paved streets around the Palais de Justice.
 Then I went to the Place du Vieux Marché, where you’ll find the famous Joan of Arc church, and the superb Norman timbered houses full of colours.

 Then I advise you to go to the Place de la Pucelle, which is only a few steps away.
 Please, enter the courtyard of the Hotel Bourgtheroulde because the building is simply worth the detour!

 The must-see places: the Gros Horloge and the Cathedral

 These two are definitely the must-see places when visiting Rouen on a day trip.
 I invite you to wander in the Rue du Gros Horloge, where the Gros Horloge is of course!
 Its superb dial is composed with a golden sun of 24 rays on a starry blue background.
 There are plenty other details: week days represented by Greek gods and goddesses, the different phases of the moon.
 Unfortunately I cannot tell you everything as I’m not a specialist.
 Yet!